 With average bitrate, the bitrate is automatically adjusted over a longer timescale to meet the specified target and provide the best quality on the video stream based on available storage.
-Image quality is decreased uniformly.
-You can still get good image quality when there is activity in the scene.
+Bitrate is higher in scenes with activities, compared to static scenes.
+The probability of getting better image quality when desired is higher when using the average bitrate option.
 The average bitrate option allows you to define the total storage required to store the video stream for a specified amount of time (retention time) when image quality is adjusted to meet the specified target bitrate.
 Specify the average bitrate settings in one of the following ways: